-The main foods that can cause gas include:
+The main foods that can cause gas and bloating include:

 Beans and other legumes in general are known to cause intestinal gas.
 They are rich in fiber and starch like rafinose, that are harder to digest, leading to longer fermentation time in the colon and increased gas production.